Local Account Monitor for MT4 & MT5 - Quick Setup Guide and Practical Use

 MT4 and MT5 together

 You can use the MT4 and MT5 versions together in the same local environment.
-This is useful if your setup includes both platforms on one machine.
+This is useful when your setup includes both platforms on one machine.

 When Local Account Monitor is enough

-If your main goal is visibility, status checking, and a cleaner local overview, Local Account Monitor is usually all you need.
+If your main goal is visibility, health checks, risk awareness, and a cleaner local overview, Local Account Monitor is usually enough on its own.

 When you may also need SyncGuard Local Trade Copier